opengisch/OpenComptage/docs/installation.md

     python manage.py importsections

 !!! warning
-    The `python manage.py` commands must be executed inside the main plugin installation directory (from QGIS you can open the plugin directory from `settings->user profiles` menu.
+    The `python manage.py` commands must be executed inside the plugin installation directory root (from QGIS you can open the plugin directory from `settings->user profiles` menu).
 In case you have more than one user profile, make sure you are in the directory of the correct profile.

 ## Windows deployment